jasonmpittman/research-ideas/research-ideas-2017.md

 What are the potential perceptional differences between undergraduate cybersecurity students with learning cybersecurity theory only, cybersecurity theory coupled with applied tools, and applied tools only?

 #### Week 4

-To what extent is there a quantifiable relationship between the time necessary to make a programmatic change (i.e., bug fix) and the time to quality assurance test the change?
+To what extent is there a quantifiable relationship between the time necessary to make a programmatic change (i.e., bug fix) and the time to QA test the change?

+Is there a statistically significant difference between the incidences of common types of memory management software defects in open source C programs?

+Is there a statistically significant difference between the incidences of integer-based security flaws, string-based security flaws, and memory management based security flaws in open source C programs?

+How do undergraduate computer science students perceive secure coding best practices?

+To what degree do computer science undergraduate students and cybersecurity undegraduate students describe the purpose of *software* differently?

+To what extent are computer science students able to describe common C compiler (gcc) hardening flags?
+What are the potential differences in perception of software between a general C programmer and C programmer cognizant of common security flaws?

 ## <a name="October">October
 #### Week 1